Capital City Fellows Program FAQs

 Is the start date negotiable?

 Generally not, as most positions begin on the same day in early October.
 However, on occasion vacancies and new placements become available throughout the year, so it is possible to start later than early October.
-These positions are filled as they arise from the list of candidates who were interviewed in June.
-Applications are only considered in April or when the application process ends.
+These positions are filled as they arise from the list of candidates who were interviewed in June/July.
+Applications are only considered when the application process ends.

 What benefits are Fellows eligible to receive?